HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 - You choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
 Worn equipment functions as normal, but the DM decides whether it is practical for the new form to wear a piece of equipment, based on the creature’s shape and size.
 Your equipment doesn’t change size or shape to match the new form, and any equipment that the new form can’t wear must either fall to the ground or merge with it.
 Equipment that merges with the form has no effect until you leave the form.
 - You gain access to the natural weapons of a dragon: bite, claws, and tail.
 You use your Charisma modifier instead of Strength to determine your attack and damage rolls with them.

-## Aspect Transformation Improvements
-Your Aspect Transformation trait and ability improvements are listed below along with their levels and statistical changes.

 > ## Bite
 > Your bite deals 1d10 piercing damage and has a range of 5 feet.
 >